interstar/golden-pond/current/haxe/for-distribution/pypi/README.md

-### What is GoldenPond?

-GoldenPonde

 ### The Obscure Genesis of this Code

 The GoldenPond library is NOT written in Python.
-It's written in Haxe (https://haxe.org/), a programming language designed to be transpiled to a number of other languages.
-GoldenPond has gone through a number of iterations, being written in Haskell, Sonic Pi and Python.
-Before I settled on Haxe.
+It's written in Haxe (https://haxe.org/), a programming language designed to be transpiled to a number of other languages including Python.

-As Haxe code it can then be automatically translated into Python.
-Or JavaScript or Java or C++ etc.
+The [git-repository](https://github.com/interstar/golden-pond) contains this Haxe code and various scripts used in transpiling and building it into a number of forms.
+This Python library is just one of them.